OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 The following are the links where the data were downloaded in CSV files based on the description of the data between 2018 and 2023.
 You can, however, go directly to the websites provided below to choose the range you want as well as not only the diseases listed in this project but other disease you may find it interested.

-European Centre for Disease Prevention and Control: http://atlas.ecdc.europa.eu/public/index.aspx
+European Centre for Disease Prevention and Control: http://atlas.ecdc.europa.eu/public/index.aspx I downloaded by hand in comma-separated values (CSV) format.
+Between the period 2018 and 2023

 Norwegian Veterinary Institute: http://apps.vetinst.no/skrantesykestatistikk/NO/#kasus
 In Norway there were only few cases which I have provided them in the R code